Fox Run, Pennsylvania

 Fox Run is a neighborhood in Cranberry Township, Butler County, Pennsylvania, United States.
 It is among the Township's earliest housing developments, including 320 homes built on a 131-acre site in the late 1960s.
-It was formerly a census-designated place (CDP), but that designation was removed as of TIGER 2013 after Cranberry Township officials pointed out that users of Internet mapping websites had misinterpreted the CDP as the name of its parent municipality.
+It was formerly a census-designated place (CDP), but that designation was removed as of the U.S. Census TIGER 2013 geospatial/map data update after Cranberry Township officials pointed out that creators of Internet mapping websites had misinterpreted the name of the CDP as the name of the parent township.

 Geography

-Fox Run is located at 40°42′11″N 80°5′2″W (40.703170, -80.083778).
+Fox Run is located at 40°42′11″N 80°5′2″W (40.703170, −80.083778).

 According to the United States Census Bureau, the CDP had a total area of 2.4 sqmi, all land.